Are Your Teeth Impacted?

 Early Discovery Can Lead to Easier Treatments

-There are times when you can just wait for impacted canines to erupt on their own, and there are times where you need to take immediate action.
+There are times when you can just wait for impacted canines to erupt on their own, and there are times when you need to take immediate action.
 If your child is around age 11 or 12, there’s still some time for the impacted tooth to erupt on its own.
 But once they turn 13 or 14, the chances of the tooth erupting without intervention decreases significantly.
-And if you’ve dealt with impacted canines into your 20’s, 30’s or even 40’s, there is no chance of the tooth erupting on its own.
-At this point, Dr. Williams will likely recommend that his Centennial, Aurora and Denver Metro area patients have their impacted canines extracted.
+And if you’ve dealt with impacted canines into your 20s, 30s, or even 40s, there is no chance of the tooth erupting on its own.
+At this point, Dr. Williams will likely recommend that his patients have their impacted canines extracted.
 Your orthodontist will also help make the determination if your canine needs this special type of treatment.

-Treating impacted canines early in life is easier and best for Centennial, Aurora and Denver Metro area patients.
+Treating impacted canines early in life is easier and recommended for patients.
 Having x-rays taken around the age of seven gives your dentist a good idea of the patient’s teeth count and whether there could be impacted canines.
 If your dentist sees something concerning, you may be referred to a specialist for a second opinion.

 How the Impacted Tooth Exposed

-In some Centennial, Aurora and Denver Metro area cases, the newly exposed canine tooth is left uncovered and Dr. Williams will suture the gums high above the tooth and over time the gum descends into its original place leaving only the small chain.
+In some cases, the newly exposed canine tooth is left uncovered and Dr. Williams will suture the gums high above the tooth, and over time the gum descends into its original place leaving only the small chain.
 Within a week or two you will go back to the orthodontist who attaches a rubber band to the gold chain that slowly pulls the impacted tooth into place.
-The entire process takes several months to complete because the goal is to expose the tooth, not to remove it.
+The entire process takes several months to complete because the goal is to expose the tooth, not remove it.

 This is one of the most straightforward procedures Dr. Williams does, and since you’ll likely be under IV sedation, you won’t feel anything.
 The procedure can take up to 45 minutes, and Dr. Williams will thoroughly explain the details of what he’s going to do before beginning.